megan-yong/choose-your-own-adventure/README.md

 This project used Python to create a Create Your Own Adventure game with three different endings.
 <br>
 <br>
-This was completed as part of my final year group project for the Linguistic Computations module, scoring ???.
+This was completed as part of my final year group project for the Linguistic Computations module, scoring 72% (First-class).

 <h2>Project Details</h2>